cloudyluna/cdda-custom-experimental/README.md

 🐈🐈🐈

-This is my personal nix flake to run the automatically (experimental) built CDDA game from CDDA's github repo.
+This is my personal nix flake to run the automatically (experimental) built CDDA game from CDDA's GitHub repo.
 The executable artifact is fetched from their Github's Action CI system.

 My biggest primary motives for this flake are to: